mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_activities.md

 3. What columns would be best served by the "cluster and edit" feature?
 Why?
 4. Which columns need to be modified for consistency? (hint: any date field)
 5. Is there research you need to conduct to learn about the people in your data?
 How will you go about it?

+## Activity 3: Data Generation

+## Activity 4: Set Your Intentions
+* What is my research question or topic?
+* What are the biggest problems I have found with the data?
+What are realistic solutions?
+* What methods/tools am I interested in using?
+* What resources do I need?
+* What are my next steps?
+Break them down!